Easily map a network drive on Mac: Expert tips

 You can now access the relevant drive either via your desktop or the sidebar in Finder windows.

-But how do you get a path to the network drive you want to map?
-The user who wants to share files should follow these steps:
+How to get a path to the network drive you want to map?

 - Go to System Settings > General > Sharing.

-- Click the i icon next to File Sharing.
+- Click the info (i) icon next to File Sharing.

 - Toggle File Sharing on.